weifeng-hu/crystal_big_data/README.md

 Roadmaps:
 * A more complete NoSQL-type library for more recognition types
-* A complete gradient-decent code(APIs) for crystal pattern dynamics
+* A complete gradient-descent code(APIs) for crystal pattern dynamics
 * Interface to MongoDB